Master’s Programme in Economics. Open to other students as well.

 Knowledge of R is useful because it is used throughout.
 However, the basics needed for the practical implementation of the methods can be acquired during the course.

 The course provides an introduction to the methods of modern applied macroeconometrics.
 The different approaches currently employed in applied work are reviewed, including the basics of empirical dynamic stochastic general equilibrium (DSGE) models, but the main emphasis is on the vector autoregressive model and its application in economics.
 In particular, we concentrate on the identification of economic shocks by various methods and the use of the structural vector autoregressive framework in policy analysis.
-Both classical and Bayesian approaches to inference in reduced-form and structural VAR models are covered.
-Applications to financial market data may also be discussed.
-The emphasis is on the practical application of the methods discussed in modelling macroeconomic data.
+Applications in other fields besides macroeconomics may also be discussed.
+The emphasis is on the practical application of the methods.

 |Study materials and literature